Prostate health can often be overlooked. Up to one in three men will have symptoms related to their prostate gland at some point in their lives.

 An enlarged prostate is caused by an increase in the number of cells in the prostate gland.
 Symptoms can include a weak flow of urine, a more frequent or urgent need to urinate and feeling that the bladder hasn’t emptied completely.
 Having an enlarged prostate doesn’t mean you have cancer and it doesn’t mean you’re at greater risk of prostate cancer.

-For some men, an enlarged prostate may only cause mild symptoms, which doesn’t affect their quality of life.
+For some men, an enlarged prostate may only cause mild symptoms that doesn’t affect their quality of life.
 However, some men may need to take medication to help control their symptoms.
 Prostatitis is an infection of the prostate gland.
 There are different types of prostatitis, which can cause a variety of different symptoms, including:

 - Pain and discomfort in the genital area;